Plus (autonomous trucking): History

 The following month, Amazon.com made an order to purchase 1,000 self-driving systems from the company.
 Plus had started to deliver its self-driving technology to Amazon in February 2021.
 In a separate deal, Amazon gained the option to purchase up to a 20% stake in Plus.

 The company completed a driverless truck demonstration on the Wufengshan highway in China, in June 2021.
 The driverless semi truck was operated using Plus's Level 4 autonomous driving technology, without a safety driver or use of any remote controls.

 In May 2023, Plus and Bosch announced a collaboration to combine Plus’ PlusDrive solution with Bosch's integrated steering system featuring software, sensors, vehicle computers, and actuators to provide Level 2 partial automation solution for commercial vehicles.
 In November, Plus, IVECO, DSV, and dm-drogerie market, launched an automated trucking pilot in Germany where IVECO S-Way trucks equipped with Plus's automated system are delivering commercial freight between the dm distribution center in Waghäusel and the DSV distribution center in Gernsheim.
 In August, Plus expanded to Australia through a collaboration with toll-road operator, Transurban, and IVECO to bring Level 4 driverless trucks to Australia.

 In March 2024, Plus announced a long-term global partnership with Scania/MAN/Navistar brands of the Traton Group to deploy Level 4 autonomous trucks, with testing underway in Texas and Sweden.
 In May, Plus and Hyundai Motor Company announced their collaboration and demonstrated the first Level 4 autonomous Class 8 hydrogen fuel cell electric truck in the United States, an Xcient Fuel Cell truck with Plus's SuperDrive Level 4 self-driving technology.
 Later in July, Plus and Ambarella announced that its transformer-based perception stack PlusVision can run on Ambarella system-on-a-chip.

+In June 2025, the company announced its intention to go public in a SPAC, which is planned to yield $300 million and value the company at $1.2 billion.